 Plešivica is a continental wine region located an hour-long drive from Croatia’s capital Zagreb.
-It is a south part of Žumberak mountains with an east-west orientation.
-Even though it has only 2,300 hectares of vineyards, Plešivica is one of the most interesting continental regions.
+It is at the south part of Žumberak mountains with an east-west orientation.
+Despite having only 2,300 hectares of vineyards, Plešivica is one of the most interesting continental regions.
 Although it is the smallest wine region, it is best known as home of Croatian sparkling wines.

-To begin with, written records from 1370 indicate that in Plešivica grapes were grown for wine production since some six centuries ago.
+To begin with, written records from 1370 indicate that in Plešivica grapes were grown for wine production since approximately six centuries ago.

-Microclimate of the region is extremely favourable for vine growing: an altitude of 500 meters keeps the fog away while average yearly insolation is 1900 hours with an average yearly temperature of 11°C. Vineyards are located on steep southern slopes which keeps them protected from the cold north winds but make them very scattered and inaccessible so most of them are processed manually.
+The microclimate of the region is extremely favourable for vine growing: an altitude of 500 meters keeps the fog away while average yearly insolation is 1900 hours with an average yearly temperature of 11°C. Vineyards are located on steep southern slopes which keeps them protected from the cold north winds, but also makes them very scattered and inaccessible, so most of them are processed manually.

 Another interesting fact is that calcareous soil in the region is similar to that in Champagne and favours sparkling wine production which has over the years become forte of Plešivica wine region.
 Tomac family is the pioneer of sparkling wine making in Plešivica to the extent they made a sparkling wine from a wine aged in amphora which is a big novelty worldwide.

 One of the new wine stars of Plešivica is Krešimir Ivančić.
-A young winemaker who just started selling wines commercially.
-His family has been making wines for generations and they have a long tradiotion of winemaking, but it was always exclusively for their own needs.
+A young winemaker who has just started selling wines commercially.
+His family has been making wines for generations and they have a long tradition of winemaking, but it was always exclusively for their own needs.
 Krešimir claims that he was not satisfied with his results until now and that he did not want to present his wines until they were perfect.
-Krešimir is perfectionist, he is a man that lives for wine and vineyard, he is best known for his chardonnays and fresh and fruity sparkling wines.
+Krešimir is a perfectionist; he is a man that lives for wine and vineyard, and is best known for his chardonnays and fresh and fruity sparkling wines.

-Its geographical position promises even further tourist development due to vicinity of Zagreb which has a serious growth in number of tourists all year round.
+Plešivica’s geographical position promises even further tourist development due to its vicinity to Zagreb which has a serious growth in number of tourists all year round.
 Thanks to its pleasant climate, Plešivica is a great destination throughout the whole year.
-Additionally, wine cellars and hospitality properties are growing both in number and offer leaving visitors satisfied and wanting to come back.
+Additionally, wine cellars and hospitality properties are growing both in number and offer, thus leaving visitors satisfied and wanting to come back.